analyswithKubra/Trendyol-E-commerce-Analysis-with-SQL/README.md

 # Trendyol E-Commerce Analysis: Insights for Growth

 Note: This overview provides detailed insights and recommendations.
-If you wish to view only the SQL queries used in the analysis, please click.sql queries. sql queries.
+If you wish to view only the SQL queries used in the analysis, please click. sql queries.